moritzmucha/fastdigest/README.md

 digest.update(3)
 ```

-Note that there can be significant performance differences between these methods depending on use-case.
+Note: These methods are *not* the same - they are optimized for different use-cases, and there can be significant performance differences.

 ### Merging TDigest objects